paritytech/substrate/frame/alliance/README.md

 # Alliance Pallet

-The Alliance Pallet provides a collective that curates a blacklist of accounts and URLs, presumably agreed by the voting members to be bad actors.
+The Alliance Pallet provides a collective that curates a list of accounts and URLs, deemed by the voting members to be unscrupulous actors.
 The alliance

 - provides a set of ethics against bad behavior, and
 - provides recognition and influence for those teams that contribute something back to the